Tuesday, August 30, 2011

 So we pointed out everyone else's mistakes rather than our own.
 In a time like this who can stand the additional pain of truthful self-examination?
 The instinct is to find a way to numb this kind of hurt.
 I don't need anyone to remind me of the guilt I carry.

-The most depressing day of my life prior to this incident was the day I drove Charity to airport when she moved to San Francisco to be with Paul.
+The most depressing day of my life prior to this incident was the day I drove Charity to airport when she moved to San Francisco to be with Timmy.
 I knew I was losing my little girl.
 This wasn't the happy kind of losing your child as she moves out to go to college.
 This was a deep, heavy sadness.
 My child picked a path in life I hoped she would never go down.
 I felt numb.

 The plan was to have Allie stay with Susan and I until Charity found a job and figured things out.
 She found a job right away and was missing Allie after only a week.
 She called and asked if I would bring Allie out as soon as I could.